 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise. - The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
-However, if there is an urgent safeguarding concern, they can be contacted outside of these hours. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary on dsl@highover.herts.sch.uk or via their private phone numbers which staff have been given - When the DSL is absent, please contact school's Deputy DSL(s) - If the school's DSL and deputies are not available or cannot be reached, please contact a member of the SLT.
-Referrals can also be made directly to the Hertfordshire child protection line on 0300 123 4043 - During holiday periods, DSL will check the dsl@highover.herts.sch.uk so any concerns should be sent to this address.
-The DSL cannot be contacted via her private number, which staff have access to.
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - Whilst all of our staff are part of our safeguarding culture, it is the role of our DSL to receive information, review and make decisions about any necessary further considerations or actions needed to respond to any safeguarding matters that arise.

+- The DSL will act as the main contact in our school when a child and their family are receiving support from the school, external agencies and statutory services. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary via email. - When the DSL is absent, please contact school's Deputy DSL(s) Donna Brown or Anna Lacle. - If the school's DSL and deputies are not available or cannot be reached, please email admin@longlands.herts.sch.uk - During school holiday periods the DSL team will check emails periodically to ensure that any safeguarding requests or queries are responded to as soon as possible.